t-mullin/Business_Card/README.md

 | 9V Battery Clip  | Batt/9V  | 9V              | 235               | [Mouser](https://www.mouser.com/ProductDetail/Keystone-Electronics/235?qs=w4ABFRoM%2FL90W35cnqrFmA%3D%3D)   |

 ## Assembly Order
-For ease of assembly, start with the lower profile compoents and work up to the higher profile compoents.
+For ease of assembly, start with the lower profile components and work up to the higher profile components.

 I assembled the circuit in this order:
 1. Resistor and Photoresistors